fatemeh73s/PythonScriptingManual/docs/cc3d_python.rst

 and usage in CC3D project structures, arbitrary Python projects and a Jupyter Notebook.

 .. warning::
-hello this is how you edit manual
+hi second edit , you can edit here

 Overview